Jes Interview Banner

 Q4.
 How much do you think the nude and boudoir genres in photography differ from other genres?

-Ans: Other than the obvious difference in clothing… Boudoir can be an extremely healing form of photography, even if the initial reason for the session does not include that.
+Ans: Other than the obvious difference in clothing… A boudoir can be an extremely healing form of photography, even if the initial reason for the session does not include that.

-If you think about other genres of photography, it exists purely for documentation or to show others.
-Wedding photos, family photos, newborn/maternity photos… it is all to post on social media or document a moment in time.
-That really isn’t the main focus of the boudoir.
+Other genres of photography exist purely for documentation or to show others.
+Wedding, family, and newborn/maternity photos… are all to be posted on social media or documented.
+That isn’t the main focus of the boudoir.

-It used to be used as a wedding or Valentine’s Day gift, and there has been a significant shift from that in the past decade.
+It used to be a wedding or Valentine’s Day gift, but that has changed significantly in the past decade.

 People are using it to heal from trauma.
 I have seen a wide variety of healing come from boudoir sessions.